antzash/Wordle/README.md

 - Press keys to input your guess.
 Use the Backspace key to delete characters.
 - Press Enter to submit your guess and receive feedback.
+- Ensure all 5 letters have been used in each attempt before pressing Enter
 - The game ends after six attempts.

 ## Credits